Optimal Reflection Coefficients for ASK Modulated Backscattering from Passive Tags: Solution Methodology

 From Lemma \ref{L4}, we recall that problem $\left(P4\right)$ is convex.
 Therefore, only one KKT point will satisfy all the constraints, which implies $\hat{\Gamma}^\ast_{\rm a1}$ is selected from $\hat{\Gamma}^{\left(\rm a\right)}_{\rm a1}$, $\hat{\Gamma}^{\left(\rm b\right)}_{\rm a1}$ and $\hat{\Gamma}^{\left(\rm c\right)}_{\rm a1}$.
 Notably, all the optimal Lagrange multipliers $\left( \lambda^\ast_1, \lambda^\ast_2, \lambda^\ast_3 \right)$ of the KKT point must be positive for it to be the optimal solution.
 It is noticed that $\lambda_2$ from case $\left(b\right)$ is positive only when $\hat{\Gamma}^{\left(\rm b\right)}_{\rm a1} < \hat{\Gamma}^{\left(\rm a\right)}_{\rm a1} $, whereas $\lambda_3$ from case $\left(c\right)$ is positive only when $\hat{\Gamma}^{\left(\rm c\right)}_{\rm a1} > \hat{\Gamma}^{\left(\rm a\right)}_{\rm a1}$.
 Besides, from \eqref{eq13b}, \eqref{eq14} and Lemma \ref{L123}, we notice that the range of $\hat{\Gamma}^\ast_{\rm a1}$ is given as $\left[ \hat{\Gamma}^{\left(\rm c\right)}_{\rm a1}, \hat{\Gamma}^{\left(\rm b\right)}_{\rm a1} \right]$.
 Hence, incorporating all these properties, $\hat{\Gamma}^\ast_{\rm a1}$ is determined by:

 and $\hat{\Gamma}^\ast_{\rm a2}$ is then determined by:

 Eventually, the maximum average harvested power that is determined from problem $\left(P4\right)$ is:

 Remarkably, we obtain the closed-form expression for the global solution of problem $\left(P4\right)$.
-This signifies the utility of using KKT conditions to solve our optimization problem.
+This signifies the utility of using KKT conditions to solve the problem.
 From~\eqref{eqE22}, \eqref{eqE23}, and~\eqref{eqE25}, it is evident that the occurrence probabilities $p_1$ and $p_2$ are crucial factors.
-The maximum average harvested power in the unequal symbol probability scenario is clearly greater than in the equal symbol probability scenario, as illustrated graphically in Sec.~\ref{sectionRD}.
+The maximum average harvested power in the unequal symbol probability scenario is greater than in the equal symbol probability scenario, as illustrated graphically in Sec.~\ref{sectionRD}.

 \begin{remark} In the context of this case, it is observed that $\hat{\Gamma}^\ast_{{\rm a}i}$ is closely linked to $p_i$.
 In particular, $\hat{\Gamma}^\ast_{{\rm a}i}$ will be set closer to zero when $p_i$ is higher.
 This highlights the significance of $p_i$ in determining $\hat{\Gamma}^\ast_{{\rm a}i}$.
 The implications of this observation can contribute to a better understanding of the underlying system and inform the development of more efficient and effective strategies for optimization. \end{remark}